Ristosano home food and services for dysphagia.

 Even eating out can become very difficult.
 Mitchell herself acknowledges this: "Eating out used to be a luxury, but now it's very stressful,"she says, adding, "In restaurants, I choose the first thing I recognize that will be easy to eat.
 Never meat, because it requires the right coordination to cut into small, manageable pieces, and that left me a long time ago.
 The simple task of cutting food requires serious concentration.
 Even chewing isn't as easy as it used to be."

 Understanding the actual capabilities of people with dementia is also essential when it comes to offering food and choosing where to eat it.
-It is important to come to terms with the new rhythms and habits of people with dementia, who cannot control their behavior or memory.
+It is important to adapt to the new rhythms and habits of people with dementia, who cannot control their behavior or memory.

 How to help people with dementia enjoy food more

-What can be done to help people with dementia enjoy food to the fullest is to consider as many aspects as possible and be attentive to others without underestimating anything, in the hope of making mealtimes as pleasant and worthwhile as possible.
-This often means making it easier to eat or drink, allowing a certain degree of autonomy as far as possible.
+What can be done to help people with dementia enjoy food to the fullest is to consider as many aspects as possible and be attentive to the other person without underestimating anything, in the hope of making mealtimes as pleasant and worthwhile as possible.
+This often means making it easier for them to eat or drink, allowing them a certain degree of autonomy as far as possible.
 Therefore, choose meals that they are able to eat on their own or present the dish in such a way that they can eat it independently.

 “We don't know for sure what causes dementia, and we don't know what to eat or drink to prevent it.
 All I know is that every day is a challenge, a chess game to be played with this disease in my head, and I am determined to win for as long as possible.”
 Wendy Mitchell.